timqian/follows-you/README.md

 When a user is not following you:
 ![](./assets/screenshot3.png)

-If no tag show up, it means the extension have trouble accessing github APIs.
+If no tags appear, it does not necessarily mean the user isn't following you; it could be that the extension failed to access GitHub's APIs or encountered other issues.
+Feel free to report a bug if you experience this problem